dirtshell/smashonline/README.md

 * Prettify everything
 * Autofill the first page of matches with matches in the users region
 * Have a page that shows the ELO board
-* Detect region based on IP and display it
 * Implement AJAX so people can view games in other regions

 ### Maybes